DFE-Digital/feat/docs/developers/development-process.md

 6. Create pull request
 7. Move Jira ticket the 'Ready for Review'.
 8. Pull request approved and merged, by at least a Dev, QA or Technical Architect
-9. Mark ticket as 'Done'.site.
+9. Mark ticket as 'Done'.
 Pass or fail.